David A. Kenny

 slashes are where they are not.

-Please cite ModText if you do use it.
+cite this ModText webpage if you do use it.
+Moreover, you need a footnote

 If a non-English